NaviteLogger/Discord-utility-and-music-bot/README.md

 ## Description

-Local DJ is a Discord bot designed to enhance your server's music listening experience.
+Local DJ is a Discord bot that enhances your server's music-listening experience.
 With Local DJ, users can play YouTube videos directly in the voice channel, control playback, and queue up playlists for endless entertainment.
 Built with Node.js and utilizing the Discord.js library, it offers a seamless and efficient music streaming setup on your Discord server.

 ## Installation